provocon/updated-application-base/README.md

 # Java Application Base Container

-This repository contains the necessary parts to create a Docker container a slightly enhanced version of the CoreMedia Java Application Base Container used by CoreMedia Content Cloud (CMCC) workspaces 20nm and up.
+This repository contains the necessary parts to create a Docker container for a slightly enhanced version of the CoreMedia Java Application Base Container used by CoreMedia Content Cloud (CMCC) workspaces 20nm and up.